 If they cared about black lives, shouldn’t they care about black babies?
 Do the lives of black babies not matter?
 The hypocrisy is sickening.
 How can #BLM advocates march (even peacefully) when they condone the killing of their black children?

 Most people don’t realize the history of slavery.
 Slavery was an acceptable form of bondage that dates back thousands of years, even before the time of Christ.
-Of the millions of Africans sold into slavery around the world, only 5% came to America, and they were the fortunate ones.
-Muslim countries relied heavily on slaves and castrated them and turned them into eunuchs.
+Of the millions of Africans sold into slavery worldwide, only 5% came to America, and they were the fortunate ones.
+Muslim countries relied heavily on enslaved people, castrated them, and turned them into eunuchs.

-When the black slaves outlived their usefulness, they killed them.
-The five percent that came to America married, bore children, and formed their own culture.
-Many left paganism to embrace the true God, Jesus Christ, and became believers themselves.
+When the enslaved Black people outlived their usefulness, they killed them.
+The five percent that came to America married, bore children and formed their own culture.
+Many left paganism to embrace the true God, Jesus Christ, and became believers.
 They wrote spirit-filled hymns and were allowed the freedom of worship.

-Again, as long as African-Americans see themselves as victims, they will never achieve their full potential as a distinct race with God-given creativity and potential.
+Again, as long as African Americans see themselves as victims, they will never achieve their full potential as a distinct race with God-given creativity and potential.
 However, much progress has been made.
-Let’s not condemn the excellent work that has been done because a small number of people in the United States want to create division and chaos.
+Let’s not condemn the excellent work done because many people in the United States want to create division and chaos.
 We’ve even had a black man serve two terms as President of the United States.
-That means there is no level of achievement that an African-American cannot attain.
+That means there is no level of achievement that an African American cannot attain.
 When you think about it, considering their humble beginnings in America, that’s pretty remarkable.

-Hundreds of black athletes in the NBA, NHL, MLB, and other high-profile sports make millions of dollars each year.
-I doubt that any of them would have achieved their dream if they had not worked hard.
+Hundreds of black athletes in the NBA, NHL, MLB, and other high-profile sports make millions yearly.
+I doubt any of them would have achieved their dream without working hard.
 Playing the “victim” card wouldn’t have earned them a spot on any team roster.
 Hard work, talent, and perseverance prevailed.
 There was a time when it didn’t, but that’s not true anymore.
-Team owners want the best athletes, and they will pay to get the most bang for their buck.
+Team owners want the best athletes and will pay to get the most bang for their buck.

-I can’t think of any profession in today’s world where African Americans have not contributed their gifts and talents in pursuit of the American dream.
-It’s there for the taking; my biggest fear is that our young people will settle for mediocrity rather than work hard to rise to the top.
+I can’t think of any profession today where African Americans have not contributed their gifts and talents to pursue the American dream.
+It’s there for the taking; my biggest fear is that our young people will settle for mediocrity rather than work hard to achieve their potential.

-Like so many others, I had a DNA test to find out where my roots lie.
-I discovered I have African ancestors.
-One of my relatives on an ancestry website, who I share DNA links with, claims to be the first black postal worker in America.
+Like many others, I had a DNA test to discover my ancestral origins.
+I discovered I have African roots.
+One of my relatives on an ancestry website, whom I share DNA links with, claims to be America’s first black postal worker.

-I called her over and told her as I leaned out of the car window, “I don’t care what happens in the world.
+As I leaned out of the car window, I called her over and told her, “I don’t care what happens in the world.
 You will always be my friend and neighbor.”
 I ended the conversation by saying, “God looks at the heart, and you have a good heart.”
 I thought she might burst into tears.

-When Jesus was asked what the greatest commandment was, He replied, “Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind;” and, “Love your neighbor as yourself” (Luke 10:27 NIV).
+When Jesus’ disciples asked Him what the greatest commandment was, He replied, “You shall love the LORD your God with all your heart, with all your soul, with all your strength, and with all your mind,” and “your neighbor as yourself” (Luke 10:27).